Written by Aaron McQueen

 And she would never sing.

 The wound still ached in her mouth.
+They’d left enough for her to talk, but her voice was muddled and it stung every time she spoke.
 A single tear escaped onto her cheek before she caught herself and coughed to hide it.
 She looked around to see if anyone had noticed.

 He was staring at her from across the crowded dinghy: tall, long-limbed, and dark-skinned.
 A human.
 His face was sharply featured and reminded her of an elf, but his build was too broad, his ears were round, and he lacked the ridge of the nose that identified her people.
 Long black hair fell across his brow and over his shoulders.